Vessel Detection and Localization Using Distributed Acoustic Sensing in Submarine Optical Fiber Cables: Conclusions and Future Work

-Our field validation focused on vessel detection and localization for submarine cable protection represents the most extensive DAS-based vessel monitoring study to date, opening the path for several research areas to be explored as future work.
-Our first task will be devoted to applying the methodology to additional submarine cable deployments and emerging public DAS datasets~\cite{ais-data-ieee-dataport-1308-8605-25}, to assess generalization across different bathymetries, seabed couplings, vessel types, and traffic profiles.
-Beyond binary detection and range estimation, we will also address ML tasks to infer vessel speed, size, and type, as well as multi-target tracking and precise localization, by integrating richer AIS metadata, advanced signal processing and Deep Learning strategies.
+Our first task will be devoted to applying the methodology to additional submarine cable deployments and emerging public DAS datasets~\cite{ais-data-ieee-dataport-1308-8605-25}, to assess generalization across different bathymetries, seabed couplings, vessel types (proved to have an impact in localization accuracy), traffic profiles, and weather conditions.
+These extended evaluations will also enable dedicated error-decomposition analyses to quantify how vessel characteristics, operating distance, bathymetry, seabed coupling, traffic profiles, and environmental conditions contribute to distance-estimation accuracy.
+Beyond binary detection and range estimation, we will also address ML tasks to infer vessel speed, size, and type, as well as multi-target tracking and precise localization, by integrating richer AIS metadata, advanced signal processing and more expressive deep-learning architectures, including CNN-based, recurrent, and transformer-based models.
 Exploiting meteorological data and bathymetric variables will be considered, either into feature sets or as model conditioning factors, given their significant influence on DAS submarine data acquisition.
-Finally, for real-world deployments, we will need to adopt efficient, low-latency implementations, designed for onboard DAS interrogators.
+Finally, for real-world deployments, we will need to adopt efficient, low-latency monitoring pipelines such as the recent proposal in~\cite{biondi2025real}.

+\begin{IEEEbiographynophoto}{Erick E. Ramirez-Torres} received the Engineering degree in Automation and the M.Sc. degree in Biomedical Engineering from Universidad de Oriente (UO), Santiago de Cuba, Cuba, in 2003 and 2017, respectively.
+From 2013 to 2022, he was a Professor and Researcher at UO.
+He later worked as a Researcher with the University of Alcal\'a (UAH), Madrid, Spain.
+Since March 2026, he is an Experienced Consultant of AI and Generative AI Solutions with EPAM NEORIS.
+He is currently pursuing the Ph.D. degree at UAH, with research focused on intelligent methods for monitoring submarine critical infrastructure. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto}{Javier Macias-Guarasa} received the Ph.D. degree from Universidad Politécnica de Madrid (UPM), Madrid, Spain, in 2001.
+From 1990 to 2007 he held different teaching positions at UPM and he is currently an Associate Professor with the Department of Electronics and a member of the GEINTRA research group at UAH.
+In 2003, he was a visiting scientist at the International Computer Science Institute (ICSI).
+He has co-authored more than 140 refereed journal and conference papers.
+His current research interests include the use of machine learning in the context of health-related applications and distributed acoustic sensing systems for fiber-optic cable monitoring. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto}{Daniel Pizarro} received the Ph.D. degree from UAH in 2008.
+From 2004 to 2012, he was an Assistant Lecturer at UAH, and from 2012 to 2014, he was an Associate Professor at the Université de Clermont-Auvergne, France, and a member of the EnCoV research group.
+In 2014, he joined the permanent staff at UAH as an Associate Professor, and he is a Full Professor since 2021.
+He is currently a member of the GEINTRA Group at UAH.
+He has led several publicly funded projects and has co-authored more than 100 refereed papers in the field of computer vision, including image registration, deformable reconstruction, and their applications to minimally invasive surgery. \end{IEEEbiographynophoto}